Hashmire/Analysis_Tools/documentation/dashboard_usage.md

 ## 📝 Notes

 - Dashboard updates automatically every 100 CVEs during processing
-- Log analyzer processes the most recent log file by default
+- All run data is isolated in run-specific directories
+- Global dashboard provides system-wide monitoring
 - All timestamps are displayed in local time zone
-- Progress calculations are based on the "Processing CVE X/Y" log entries
+- Progress calculations based on processing log entries
 - Cache statistics track CPE dictionary cache performance
-- Error detection includes both explicit ERROR level logs and failed API responses
+- Error detection includes both ERROR level logs and failed API responses
 - Every warning/error event is linked to the relevant CVE file for fast troubleshooting
+- Run-specific dashboards provide detailed analysis for individual workflows

 ---

-For more information about the Hashmire/Analysis_Tools itself, see the main project documentation.
+For more information about the Hashmire/Analysis_Tools system, see the main project documentation.